Canada–United States relations: Brian Mulroney and Ronald Reagan (September 1984 – January 1989)

+Liberal government (1993–2006)

 Jean Chrétien and Bill Clinton (November 1993 – January 2001)

 Although Jean Chrétien was wary of appearing too close to President Bill Clinton, both men had a passion for golf.
 During a news conference with Prime Minister Chrétien in April 1997, President Clinton quipped "I don't know if any two world leaders have played golf together more than we have, but we meant to break a record".
 Their governments had many small trade quarrels over the Canadian content of American magazines, softwood lumber, and so on, but on the whole were quite friendly.
 Both leaders had run on reforming or abolishing NAFTA, but the agreement went ahead with the addition of environmental and labor side agreements.
 Crucially, the Clinton administration lent rhetorical support to Canadian unity during the 1995 referendum in Quebec on separation from Canada.

 Jean Chrétien and George W. Bush (January 2001 – December 2003)

 Relations between Chrétien and George W. Bush were strained throughout their overlapping times in office.
 Canada offered its full assistance to the U.S. as the September 11 attacks were unfolding.
-One tangible show of support was Operation Yellow Ribbon, in which more than 200 U.S.-bound flights were diverted to Canada after the U.S. shutdown their airspace.
-Later however, Chrétien publicly mused that U.S. foreign policy might be part of the "root causes" of terrorism.
+One tangible show of support was Operation Yellow Ribbon, in which more than 200 U.S.-bound flights were diverted to Canada after the U.S. shut down their airspace.
+Later, however, Chrétien publicly mused that U.S. foreign policy might be part of the "root causes" of terrorism.
 Some Americans criticized his "smug moralism", and Chrétien's public refusal to support the 2003 Iraq war was met with negative responses in the United States, especially among conservatives.

+Conservative government (2006–2015)

 Stephen Harper and George W. Bush (February 2006 – January 2009)

 Stephen Harper and George W. Bush were thought to share warm personal relations and also close ties between their administrations.
-Because Bush was so unpopular among liberals in Canada (particularly in the media), this was underplayed by the Harper government.
+Because Bush was unpopular among liberals in Canada (particularly in the media), this was underplayed by the Harper government.

-Shortly after being congratulated by Bush for his victory in February 2006, Harper rebuked U.S. ambassador to Canada David Wilkins for criticizing the Conservatives' plans to assert Canada's sovereignty over the Arctic Ocean waters with military force.
+Shortly after being congratulated by Bush for his victory in February 2006, Harper rebuked the U.S. ambassador to Canada David Wilkins for criticizing the Conservatives' plans to assert Canada's sovereignty over the Arctic Ocean waters with military force.